openhwgroup/cva6/cv32e40p/tb/README.md

 testbench supports Verilator and we will do what we can to maintain Verilator support here.
 Note that `tb_riscv` is now a sub-directory of `core`.

-### uvmt_cv32
+### uvmt
-The testbench and testharness for the CV32E40\* UVM verification environments.
+The testbench and testharness for the CV32E40P UVM verification environments.
 This tb/th maintains support for all features of the `core` testbench.
-Future releases of `uvmt_cv32` will support features such as an Instruction Set Simulator reference model of the cv32, an instruction generator, and functional coverage.
-Cannot be run with Verilator.
+This testbench must be run with a SystemVerilog 1800-compliant simulator, i.e. it cannot be run with Verilator.

 ## Retired Testbenches
 A set of directories inherited from the RI5CY project have fallen into disuse